CURATORIAL PROJECT OPEN CALL

 What are the guidelines for related public programming?

 Public programming can be any public event related to the exhibition.
 This includes but is not limited to: panel discussions, artist/curator talks, screenings, performances, and readings.
 The program must take place during the exhibition.
+You must include artist fees for participating artists, guest speakers, etc. in your budget.

 Can I propose the inclusion of an art work that has not yet been completed?